What Is A Covenant Not To Compete In North Carolina?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

 Before you sign any documents that could restrict your rights, you may consider hiring a Winston Salem, North Carolina attorney who can review the covenant.
 The attorney can negotiate modifications to the contract if they are needed, and can draft a new clause which is acceptable to the parties involved.
-When it comes to suing an employee for breach of a non-compete clause, an attorney can give valuable advice.
+When it comes to suing an employee for breach of a non-compete clause, an attorney can provide valuable advice.
 They will also be able to counsel employees who need advice for a covenant they have signed.

 Life in Winston Salem